 Booster seats are a sub-category of the standard high chair.
 Designed with slightly older children in mind, they simply give your toddler a little extra height so he can eat at the table with the rest of the family.

-Types of Baby Activity Chairs
+Baby Activity Chairs

 This is an exceptionally broad category that covers lots of ground, ranging from floor seats, to baby bouncers to walkers, but whatever form they take, the overarching purpose is the same.
 To give your baby something fun and challenging to play with and keep him (or her) occupied, so you can get a few things done around the house.